 the sound waves move through the skin and other body tissues to the heart tissues.

-The waves bounce or "echo" off of the heart structures.
-These sound waves are sent
+The waves bounce or "echo" off the heart structures.
+These sound waves are sent to

-to a computer that can create moving images of the heart walls and valves.
+a computer that can create moving images on the screen of the heart walls and valves.